Manizha: 2003–2015: Early career

 Manizha began her career in 2003, performing as a child singer.
 She took part in a number of children's singing competitions, winning the Grand Prix of the Rainbow Stars competition in Jūrmala, becoming a laureate of the Ray of Hope festival organized by Mir, and becoming a laureate of the Kaunas Talent competition in Kaunas.
 She recorded a number of songs in both Russian and Tajik, before joining the music project Ru.Kola in 2007.
 That year, she became a finalist at the Five Stars music competition in Sochi.

 Manizha later left the Ru.Kola project, and joined the Russian group Assai in 2011.
 She later left Assai to join Krip De Shin soon after, which was formed along with other former members of Assai.
 With Krip De Shin, she recorded an extended play and performed at various music festivals throughout Russia.
 Due to creative differences between herself and the band, she later opted to leave the group.
 After leaving the group, Manizha moved to London, and later began studying gospel music in both London and New York City.

 2016–2020: Independent breakthrough

 In 2016, Manizha returned to her music career, with the release of several independently released singles.
 The singles were followed by the release of her debut studio album, Manuscript, which was independently released in February 2017.
 Following the release of Manuscript, Manizha began working on her second studio album, ЯIAM, which was released in March 2018.
-Describing the album, Manizha stated that it was based around the "architecture of the personality" of a person.
+Describing the album, Manizha stated that it was based on the "architecture of the personality" of a person.
 Her debut solo extended play Womanizha was released in April 2019.